Are Cadillacs Reliable? (Cadillac Reliability Guide)

 1. Gas Mileage

 Cadillac is new to the game of hybrid cars, but they have awesome gas mileage.
-The new 2022 Cadillac CT4 sedan, the Cadillac car with the best gas mileage, boasts 34 MPG and 27 MPG highway combined, respectively.
+For example, the 2024 Cadillac CT4 gets 32 mpg on the highway and 22 in the city, for a combined 26 mph.

 Cadillac’s fuel economy is due to its drivetrain and engineering designs.
 Cadillac optimizes a three-point camshaft that gives better gas mileage (fuel economy) by transitioning between a performance-oriented and more economical mode to save fuel.

-You must understand that a few factors play a negative role in the gas mileage of your Cadillac.
-If you are sure that you have a good fuel system, the cold weather can also reduce the fuel economy of your Cadillac car, increasing your consumption.
+But, a few factors play a negative role in the gas mileage of your Cadillac.
+Cold weather can also reduce the fuel economy of your Cadillac car, increasing your consumption.

 2. Engine and Performance